patters-match/z88/oz/readme.txt

         FI      Swedish/Finish

 Command line example:
-        rom DK
+        rom DK       (Windows/DOS)
-        rom dk
+        rom dk       (Windows/DOS)
+        ./rom.sh dk  (Unix)

-both variations will compile a danish Z88 rom, and stored as 'oz.bin' in the current directory of the rom compile scripts.
-You can install/run the rom binary in the Z88 emulator, OZvm (in /tools/ozvm), or using a conventional Eprom programmer and re-blow your 128K chip to be inserted into a real Z88.
+all variations will compile a danish Z88 rom, and stored as 'oz.bin' in the current directory of the rom compile scripts.
+You can install/run the rom binary in the Z88 emulator, OZvm (in /tools/ozvm), or using a conventional Eprom programmer and re-blow your 128K or larger chip to be inserted into a real Z88.

+Important:
-Important: The rom script only works with Mpm Assembler V1.1 b7 (22/11/2005) or later.
+The rom script only works with Mpm Assembler V1.1 b7 (22/11/2005) or later.
+(You will have a fully working version, if you are using the latest from the SVN checkout)

 ---------------------------------------------------------------------------------------------------